Construction Survey Requirements in Florida

 Skipping the form board survey

 Consequence: Concrete foundation poured in wrong location or at wrong elevation.
 Requires demolition and repour.
-Concrete removal costs $5,000-$15,000+ for a residential foundation.
+Removing and repouring a residential foundation is one of the most expensive corrections on a build.

 Prevention: Schedule the form board survey 24-48 hours before the pour.
 Budget for this in your survey contract — it is the cheapest insurance against the costliest mistake.